 Front Desk Secretary

-When she is not at work, she enjoys spending time with her husband, Gary, or 40 years.
-She also loves spending time with their 6 grandchildren and 1 great grandson.
+When she is not at work, she enjoys spending time with her husband, Gary.
+She also loves spending time with their 7 grandchildren and 4 great grandchildren.